A Neuroscientist’s Family Gets a Neuromuscular Disease Diagnosis

 “It helps knowing there are other people struggling with the same issues,” she said.
 “It’s hard not having any connection with anyone else having the condition.”

 In October, Suzanne held the first meeting of her DM support group at the Westgate Public library in Ann Arbor.
 The meeting she had attended in Indiana was held during a storm and turnout was low, so she didn’t expect many attendees for her first meeting.
-The Myotonic Dystrophy Foundation promoted the meeting on its website, Facebook page and monthly newsletter, and the local Muscular Dystrophy Association office also promoted the event.
+Myotonic promoted the meeting on its website, Facebook page and monthly newsletter, and the local Muscular Dystrophy Association office also promoted the event.

 Filling a Need in Michigan